How to Write a Vacation Request Email (+ Tips & Examples)

 Many thanks,

-In any case, check your company policy to see how many days in advance you need to request time off.
+In any case, check your company policy to see how many days in advance employees need to request time off.
 For example, some organizations don’t allow last-minute requests.
+Then make sure everyone on your team knows about it.

 Example #7: Longer vacation request email